 Homeless Persons with Addiction Need Comprehensive Support

 It’s clear that a comprehensive approach is needed to treat homeless people with addiction.
-Here are some of the most important ingredients needed for the best chance at getting clean and staying clean.

 - Sober housing access.
 People who are homeless need a stable living environment in order to recover from addiction.
 They cannot be expected to quit using drugs and alcohol while living on the streets.

 - Well-trained staff.
 A treatment program that is open to homeless people must have well-trained staff that is compassionate, flexible and experienced.